MC3-Technologies/grc-site/client/src/utils/__tests__/README.md

 6. **Isolated Storage**: Each test should set up its own storage items and not rely on side effects from other tests.

 7. **Realistic Test Data**: Create test data that closely resembles real data structures.

----

-By implementing this mocking strategy, you can thoroughly test AWS Amplify-dependent code without:
-- Incurring AWS charges
-- Requiring network connectivity
-- Creating external test dependencies
-- Suffering slow test execution

-The tests will run quickly, reliably, and without any external AWS infrastructure requirements.